Home and Learn: Web Design Course

 JPEG is the other popular image format used on web pages.
 It stands for Joint Photographic Experts Group, and allows you to have images with more than 256 colours.
 In fact, millions more.
 Again, your original image is compressed when you convert to a JPEG image, so some loss of quality is inevitable.
 If you want to show off your photos in their best light, converting to JPEG rather than GIF is the best option for the internet.
 The size of the file might be slightly higher, but then so will the quality.

-The downside to JPEG images is that jpeg is a Loss Compression format.
+The downside to JPEG images is that jpeg is a Loss Compression format, unlike GIF and PNG files.
 This means that image quality goes down (rapidly) the more times you compress and uncompress the image.
 This happens when you save the file over and over again.
-GIF on the other hand is a Lossless Compression format, meaning there will be no loss of quality when you compress and uncompress the image.
+GIF and PNG on the other hand are Lossless Compression formats, meaning there will be no loss of quality when you compress and uncompress the image.

 Another thing you can't do with JPEG images is have a transparent background.
 So if your image was this:

-and you wanted to get rid of that black background, you could set the black colour as a transparent colour, if you save as a GIF.
+and you wanted to get rid of that black background, you could set the black colour as a transparent colour, if you save as a GIF or PNG.
 With a JPEG, you're stuck with the black background.
 (You can also animate GIF images, which you can't do with JPEG images.)

-In general, if your image is less than 256 colours, then save the image as a GIF; if the image is more than 256 colours, and quality is important, then save the image as a JPEG.
+In general, if your image is less than 256 colours, then save the image as a GIF or PNG; if the image is more than 256 colours, and quality is important, then save the image as a JPEG.
 (Modern digital cameras and mobile phones usually save your pictures in the JPEG format.)

 In the next lesson, you'll learn how to insert images into your web pages.